Custom gate implementations#

 Registering gates and implementations#

-comes preloaded with the all the basic QuantumOps needed for
+When the builder is created, the op_table comes preloaded with the all the basic QuantumOps needed for

 typical circuit execution and their default implementations.
-These include e.g. the PRX gate, the CZ gate, the measure
+These include e.g. the prx gate, the cz gate, the measure

 As an example here is a snippet that adds the CNOT gate, and its implementation, into an existing builder: